Rates, discounts and monetary transactions

 250

-After a partial amendment of the articles of association, we create a continuous text of the articles of association, and you do not have a Word version of the articles of association as they read immediately prior to the amendment.
-As a result, we cannot quickly and cost-effectively create the continuous text in Word using word processing.
+After a partial amendment to the articles of association we will prepare a continuous text of the articles of association and you do not have a Word version of the articles of association as they read immediately prior to the amendment to the articles of association.
+As a result, we cannot create the continuous text in Word quickly and inexpensively via Word processing.

 500